cfe-lab/MiCall/README.md

     whole consensus sequence may not be aligned with the seed reference because of insertions and deletions
 * nuc.csv
+  * seed - seed reference the reads mapped to
+  * region - coordinate reference for reporting against, usually a gene
+  * q-cutoff - minimum Phred quality score to include a nucleotide
   * query.nuc.pos - the 1-based index of the base in the consensus sequence that came from this set of counts
+  * refseq.nuc.pos - the 1-based index of the base in the coordinate reference
+  * A,C,G,T - counts for the nucleotides at this position
+  * N - count of reads with Phred quality score below the cutoff
+  * del - count of reads with a deletion at this position
+  * ins - count of reads with an insertion after this position, relative to the coordinate reference
+  * clip - count of reads with soft clipping that would have mapped at this position
+* amino.csv
+  * seed - seed reference the reads mapped to
+  * region - coordinate reference for reporting against, usually a gene
+  * q-cutoff - minimum Phred quality score to include a nucleotide
+  * query.aa.pos - the 1-based index of the amino acid in the consensus sequence that came from this set of counts
+  * refseq.aa.pos - the 1-based index of the amino acid in the coordinate reference
+  * A,C,D,E,F,G,H,I,K,L,M,N,P,Q,R,S,T,V,W,Y - counts for the amino acids at this position
+  * `*` - count of stop codons at this position
+  * X - count of codons with at least one nucleotide with a Phred quality score below the cutoff
+  * partial - count of codons with a partial deletion within a read (partial codons at either end of a read are not counted at all)
+  * del - count of codons with a deletion relative to the coordinate reference
+  * ins - count of codons with an insertion in or after them relative to the coordinate reference
+  * clip - count of reads with soft clipping that would have mapped at this codon
 * coord_ins.csv - insertions in consensus sequence, relative to coordinate reference.
   * seed - seed reference the reads mapped to